fluid-design-io/cs-160-final-project/README.md

     npm install -g @ionic/cli
     ionic serve

+## Theme

+You can change the theme by editing the `./theme/variables.css` file.
+To generate the theme, please checkout the [ionic theme generator](https://ionicframework.com/docs/theming/color-generator)

 <!-- Make a table with 2 colums -->
 | Android | iOS |
 | ------ | ------ |